MahmoudAladwy33/Yummy/README.md

 # Yummy App

-**Yummy** is an Android application built with Java that helps users discover, plan, and manage meals.
-The app fetches data from **TheMealDB API** and is inspired by the **SideChef** app.
-It supports both guest users and registered users, with offline functionality and cloud sync.
+**Yummy** is an Android application built with Java that helps users discover, plan, and manage meals.It supports both guest users and registered users, with offline functionality and cloud sync.

 ## Features